 Also, the food dish is still chicken Kiev.

-Written as one word, deepfakes are defined in AP Style as “manipulated video or other digital representation produced by sophisticated machine-learning techniques that yield seemingly realistic, but fabricated, images and sounds.”
+AP Style defines deepfakes as “manipulated video or other digital representation produced by sophisticated machine-learning techniques that yield seemingly realistic, but fabricated, images and sounds.”
 Write deepfakes as one word.

 In related news, Poynter recently broke down four new terms for describing misinformation and online deception.